servuscms/servus/README.md

 ### UI

-It is worth mentioning, before you go any further with false expectations, that **Servus** has a very basic admin interface which is not only lacking features but also still buggy.
+It is worth mentioning, before you go any further with false expectations, that **Servus** has a very basic admin interface which is not only lacking features but also very buggy.
 Don't rely on it... yet!

 ### Beginners